nomoretorgo/nomoretorgo.github.io/_posts/2022-03-02-Exchange-Encrypt-Rule.md

 ## Issues with Exchange control statements

 Summary:  Exchange rules are setup to allow or block message flow based on rules which allow control logic.
-However, this control logic does not funciton correctly and a work around is required.
+However, this control logic does not function correctly and a work around is required.

 ### Goal:
 -  Create a rule to block all emails that contain sensitive information, but allow them if encrypted.